 When you and your baby are ready we will discharge you home, the community midwife will then take over your care.
 If all is well with you and your baby, this will typically be four to six hours after birth.

-If you are staying overnight at Ipswich Hospital, your partner may also stay.
+If you are staying overnight at Colchester or Ipswich hospitals, your partner may also stay.
 Please speak to your midwife who will explain how this works and will ask you to sign an agreement.

 If you had a caesarean section, we will make an individual discharge plan with you.
 If you have had a planned caesarean section you may be ready to go home the next day as part of our “enhanced recovery” programme.

-If you are staying overnight at Ipswich Hospital, in special circumstances it may be possible for your partner to stay.
+If you are staying overnight at Colchester or Ipswich hospitals, in special circumstances it may be possible for your partner to stay.
 Please discuss this with staff on the ward.
 If it is possible, you will be asked to sign an agreement.

 Wherever you have your baby, our staff will support you with feeding and caring for your baby during your time with us.